Adam Schiff: Democrats may fine Trump officials who defy subpoenas $25,000 per day

 House Intelligence Committee Chairman Adam Schiff said Sunday that Democrats are considering using the power of inherent contempt to fine Trump officials that resist their subpoenas.

-“We’re going to have to enforce much of this in court,” he said on ABC’s “This Week.”
+“We’re going to have to enforce much of this in court,” he said on ABC’s “Meet the Press.”
 “We are going to have to consider other powers like inherent contempt if the courts take too long.”

 Last week, Democrats on the Judiciary Committee voted to hold Attorney General William Barr in contempt for withholding an unredacted version of the Mueller report from Congress and not allowing them to view highly sensitive grand jury information.